 - No death, because death is the result of sin and everything is good.

 - No fossils, etc. because these are the result of death.
 The Flood can explain the presence of fossils.

 - No devil.
 The Bible says that He looked at everything He had made (that must include angels because angels were made by God and were present when God created the world).

 The final act is the creation of man and the charge to inhabit the earth, learn about and manage the creation for the good of all.
-This is his responsibility towards the creation..
+This is man's responsibility towards the creation.

 - Summarize the actions of creation up to the point of God's creation of man and how these actions support one another.

 - In what ways are the inanimate elements and the animate elements of creation alike?
 How are they different?